 One of the last things I did in my 40s was talk to a bunch of middle schoolers.
 A friend had asked if she could volunteer me to speak about my day job as a journalist to the gifted program students.
 I was talking about the things you’d expect an editor to say.
 If you want to write, do 3 things: Read, write, be curious.

 Curiosity, my own and hopefully theirs, led me to share something I had no intention of sharing.
 About 10 days before this, I’d had a surgery at Paoli Hospital where a surgeon performed a small miracle.
 He re-opened an artery in my heart that was more than 95% blocked.
 He did it through an incision in my right wrist that you’d have trouble inserting a cocktail straw through.

 The question I brought to that class was the one that had dogged me since this all happened: how am I still here?
 How do you live when precious little blood is reaching your heart?

 I didn’t find a way, at least the conscious part of me, which was conveniently ignoring the fact that I was getting slower when I ran and that I didn’t really know what my cholesterol and triglyceride numbers were because I hadn’t gone to the doctor in 6 years.
-I felt fine: that was the cloak I wore, and it fended off the nagging concerns of mid-life and the reality that my family had a long history of heart disease.
+I felt fine—that was the cloak I wore, and it fended off the nagging concerns of mid-life and the reality that my family has a long history of heart disease.

 Instead, my body laced together a network of capillaries that routed blood around the blockage and to my oxygen-hungry heart.
 The twin miracles of my body and medical science conspired to grant me a grace I hadn’t earned.